COMPARE TO OTHER COMPONENTS

 Dim qrCode = QRCodeWriter.CreateQrCode("Iron Barcode Vs QrCoder")

-qrCode.SaveAsPng("D:\Barcode Images\QrCodeByIronBarcode")
+qrCode.SaveAsPng("D:\Barcode Images\QrCodeByIronBarcode.png")

 stopwatch.Stop()